 Business model discussion

-Assuming your app adds genuine value, how do you plan to make money?
-An app can cost thousands of pounds to develop so you want to make sure that your idea can sustain itself.
+How do you plan to make money if your app adds genuine value?
+An app can cost thousands of pounds to develop so you want to ensure your idea can sustain itself.
 Here are a few ways that you might make money from your app:

 1. Sales via the app store.